-Over the last couple of months, the 700-strong Ship’s Company has been navigating their way around the 65,000 tonne aircraft carrier familiarising themselves with the new and high tech systems on board, undergoing training and eating meals prepared in the state of the art galley.
+Over the last couple of months, the 700-strong Ship’s Company has been getting to know the ship over the past few months, navigating their way around the 65,000 ton aircraft carrier, familiarizing themselves with the new and high tech systems on board, undergoing training and eating meals prepared in the state of the art galley.

 Living on board marks an important step in the process of bringing to life the Royal Navy’s newest aircraft carrier.
-The Ship’s Company can now become familiar with its new home, socialise together in the mess, personalise cabins and make the living spaces their own.
+The Ship’s Company can now become familiar with its new home, socialize together in the mess, personalize cabins and make the living spaces their own.

 Key areas of HMS QUEEN ELIZABETH to be used by the Ship’s Company:

 - Forward Galley – one of five galleys on board, six chefs serve daily breakfasts, lunches and dinners to the 700 men and women of the Ship’s Company.

 - Medical Complex – a world class facility, termed the ‘sick bay’ will provide routine patient consultations and clinics, as well as urgent medical treatment, minor operations and dentistry.

 - Living Quarters - with the Ship’s Company away from home for long periods of time, the QE Class carriers will be a home from home.
 With 1,600 bunks in 470 cabins, including accommodation for a detachment of up to 250 Royal Marines, each member of Ship’s Company will be able to use the state of the art facilities on board including a cinema and fitness suite with personnel also having access to e-mail and the internet.